travis-ci/dpl/README.md

 Options:

   --snap STR               Path to the snap to be pushed (can be a glob) (type: string, required: true) --channel CHAN           Channel into which the snap will be released (type: string, default: edge) --token TOKEN            Snap API token (type: string, required: true)

 Common Options:

   --run CMD                Command to execute after the deployment finished successfully (type: array
-                      (string, can be given multiple times)) --skip_cleanup      Skip cleaning up build artifacts before the deployment --help              Get help on this command
+                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command

 Examples: